+'''

+default null

+example

 "labels": {

 "environment": "development",

 "region": "us-west-2"

 }

 '''

-annotations

-description

-Non-identifying metadata to include with event data, which can be

-accessed using filters and tokens.
-You can use annotations to add data

-that's meaningful to people or external tools interacting with Sensu.

-In contrast to labels, annotations cannot be used in API filtering or

-sensuctl filtering and do not impact Sensu's internal performance.

-false

-required

-Map of key-value pairs.
-Keys and values can be any valid UTF-8 string.

-type

-default

-null

-example

-"annotations": {

-"managed-by": "ops",

-"playbook": "www.example.url"

-}

-'''
+annotations description Non-identifying metadata to include with event data, which can be accessed using filters and tokens .
+You can use annotations to add data that's meaningful to people or external tools interacting with Sensu.
+In contrast to labels, annotations cannot be used in API filtering or sensuctl filtering and do not impact Sensu's internal performance. required false type Map of key-value pairs.
+Keys and values can be any valid UTF-8 string. default null example "annotations": { "managed-by": "ops", "playbook": "www.example.url" }